What is the Russell Group?by Caroline Hardaker

 However, entrance requirements do vary depending on the course you choose and the university.
 Always check the entry requirements of the Russell Group university you are interested in.

 Are Russell Group universities popular with international students?

-The Russell Group estimates that, in the UK, its universities teach:
+The Russell Group estimates its universities teach:

 - a quarter of all undergraduate students